tamld/IaC/Notes.md

 > https://tteck.github.io/Proxmox/

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> Subscription Enterprise is enabled by default.
+Disable and use no-subscription for update/upgrade

  + `Proxmox VE Tools` should be run first
- + Scripts is recommended to run directly from server web gui shell instead of terminal
+ + Scripts are recommended to run directly from the server web GUI shell instead of the terminal

-## 2. Install Webmin System Administration for a webgui administrative purposes
+## 2. Install Webmin System Administration for Web administrative purposes
 `bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/misc/webmin.sh)"`

 ## 3. Install ISC DHCPd Server (Webmin System Administration Module Installation) for Host only Setting
 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-Config example:
+> Follow the config example below:

 | Settings | Description |
 | --- | --- |